Scaling a Business the Smart Way

 Factor in the salary for staff.

-The very next thing you will need to do is conduct a break-even analysis to determine at one point you can expect to start seeing a return on investment of the costs of growing and scaling.
+You will then need to do a break-even analysis to determine when you can expect to start seeing a return on investment of the costs of growing and scaling.

-If you plan to move to a new location, factor in the fact you will lose some customers who are no longer physically near your existing location and the additional marketing and advertisement cost of growth.
+If you plan to move to a new location, factor in the loss of some customers who are no longer near your existing location and the additional marketing and advertisement cost of growth.

-If you do not have suffient earnings to absorb expansion costs, consider getting capital in the form of a loan, grant (if you’re in the public services sector) or an angel investor or venture capital.
+If you do not have sufficient earnings to absorb expansion costs, consider getting capital.
+This can be in the form of a loan, grant, or an angel investor or venture capital.

 Small Business blog summarized the following well, as excerpted below: